[Beginner-Friendly] 8 Must-Read Project Management Books

 About the Author:

-Greg Horine is another PMP certified author, with about 30 years of experience under his belt.
-He’s recognised for his people management prowess and problem-solving skills, and the five books about project management released throughout the years.
+Greg Horine is another PMP-certified author, with about 30 years of experience under his belt.
+He’s recognised for his people management prowess and problem-solving skills, and the five project management books released throughout the years.

 DeMarco is really aware that information dumping is a certain way to scare away budding project managers.
 His novel keeps project management concise, without glossing over critical ideas.